GeekTrainer/help-desk-bot-lab/exercise6-MoodDetection.md

 ## Further Challenges

-* You can add Speech Recognition to the bot by using another Microsoft Cognitive Services.
+* You can add Speech Recognition to the bot by using another Microsoft Cognitive Service.
 You can try the [Bing Speech API](https://azure.microsoft.com/en-us/services/cognitive-services/speech/).